Coleridge-Initiative/big-data-and-social-science/docs/12ChapterWorkbooks.md

 -   Use Python to derive network data from a relational database,

--   Store and query network data using a graph database like ,
+-   Store and query network data using a graph database like `neo4j`,

--   Load network data into , then use it to calculate node- and graph-level network statistics,
+-   Load network data into `networkx`, then use it to calculate node- and graph-level network statistics,

--   Use to export graph data into commonly shared formats (, edge lists, different tabular formats, etc.),
+-   Use `networkx` to export graph data into commonly shared formats (`graphml`, edge lists, different tabular formats, etc.),

--   Load network data into the Python package and then create graph visualizations.
+-   Load network data into the `igraph` Python package and then create graph visualizations.

 ### Visualization